 It was Easter Sunday (21 April 2019).
-I was in my flat in Dhaka, attending some important business matters when I got a message that a bomb had gone off at the St Anthony’s Church in Kochchikade, Colombo.
-Having not heard of bombings and terrorist violence for the past ten years, since the end of the civil war in Sri Lanka, I hoped it was a hand grenade thrown by a business rival involved in unscrupulous business, with no injuries; these were the rare occurrences we heard over the past ten years.
+I was in my flat in Dhaka, attending to some important business matters when I got a message that a bomb had gone off at St Anthony’s Church in Kochchikade, Colombo.
+Having not heard of bombings and terrorist violence for the past ten years, since the end of the civil war in Sri Lanka, I hoped it was a hand grenade thrown by a business rival involved in unscrupulous business, with no injuries; these were the rare occurrences we heard of over the past ten years.
 Then the news started pouring in with photos and videos of simultaneous bomb attacks in two other churches and luxury hotels as well.
-My immediate concern was my family who would have been at an Easter Mass at the same time.
-After calling and ensuring they were safe, my thoughts went to the victims.
-I started hearing news of people known to me or families of people known to me having lost their lives or injured among the 253 souls that departed and 500 plus recovering.
-I had visited St Anthony’s Church many times and I could picture the carnage and felt as if I was there.
-It is considered a miraculous church and people from all religions visit to reflect on their challenges and to ask help from St Anthony to resolve them.
+My immediate concern was for my family who would have been at an Easter Mass at the same time.
+After calling and ensuring they were safe, my thoughts went out to the victims.
+I started hearing news of people known to me or families of people known to me having lost their lives or being injured, among the 253 souls that departed and 500 plus injured.
+I had visited St Anthony’s Church many times and I could picture the carnage as if I was there.
+It is considered a miraculous church and people from all religions visit to reflect on their challenges and ask help from St Anthony to resolve them.

 The second reflective question in making sense of our ‘purpose’ is the ‘values for our lives’.
 I believe that such values should noble values that contributes to create a more peaceful, happy, tolerant, dignified, harmonious and prosperous world.
-These incidents show that the attackers were driven by a set of values which they may believe, are noble based on their ideology.
+These incidents show that the attackers were driven by a set of values which they may believe were noble, based on their ideology.
 What do you think their values were?
 How do you think such values were inculcated?
 What would it take to inculcate noble values in the hearts of all human beings so that we can reduce or eliminate such situations in the future, perhaps 40 to 50 years from now?
 That is the time it might take for those contaminated with harmful values to reach an age where they may not have the physical and mental strength to act in such a manner, and the time it takes for those born new and inculcated with positive values to be old enough and significant enough in numbers to defeat the misguided forces.

-The third reflective question in making sense of our ‘purpose’ is; ‘what will I say yes to?’.
-The attackers said ‘yes’ to the idea of taking lives, creating grief, fear, confusion, anger, hatred etc. that results in division, and economic hardship to a country struggling to get on its feet after a civil war that spanned over three decades.
+The third reflective question in making sense of our ‘purpose’ is; ‘what will I say yes to’?.
+The attackers said ‘yes’ to the idea of taking lives, creating grief, fear, confusion, anger, hatred etc. that results in division and economic hardship to a country struggling to get on its feet after a civil war that spanned over three decades.
 The question is what motivated them to say ‘yes’ to this idea?
 What would have taken them to say ‘no’ to this?
-We also hear of those able to prevent this were provided information of the pending attacks before they happened.
+We also hear that those able to prevent this were provided information of the pending attacks before they happened.
 The question is what made them say ‘no’ to taking action to prevent this catastrophe?

 This new phase in this series on ‘purposefulness’, which I started four months ago, is dedicated to address living issues and struggles related to purposeful living.
 I hope this short blog post inspires you to find ways of making sense and dealing with conflicts that arise when trying to live purposefully.